How Long Does It Take To Transfer Ethereum (ETH)

 To send an Ethereum, users need to create a new Ethereum wallet with an address.
 The wallet will generate a seed phrase which is the unique private key of the wallet.
 Without it, users will be locked out of their funds.
 Alternatively, they can sign-up for a cryptocurrency exchange and access many token wallets; however, they will not own the private keys.

-Finally, users need to purchase ETH and find the unique ETH address and network to send the tokens to.
+Finally, users need to purchase ETH from a secure crypto exchange and find the unique ETH address and network to send the tokens to.
 Transactions sent to the network are final and irreversible, meaning they cannot be undone; thus, sending Ethereum tokens to a Bitcoin account will result in a loss of funds.